History of Detroit Pistons in Timeline

 In 1983, the Detroit Pistons hired Chuck Daly as head coach.

-1984: Lost to the New York Knicks in Playoffs
+1984: Lost to the New York Knicks in the first round

 In 1984, the Detroit Pistons lost a tough five-game series to the underdog New York Knicks, 3–2.

-1986: Lost in the First Round of Playoffs
+1986: Lost in the first round of the playoffs

-In 1986, the Detroit Pistons lost in the first round of the playoffs to the Atlanta Hawks.
+In 1986, the Detroit Pistons took a step backwards, losing in the first round of the playoffs to the more athletic Atlanta Hawks.

-Prior to the 1986 season, the Detroit Pistons acquired John Salley, Dennis Rodman and Adrian Dantley and adopted a physical, defense-oriented style of play, earning them the nickname "Bad Boys".
+Prior to the 1986–87 season, the Detroit Pistons acquired more key players: John Salley, Dennis Rodman and Adrian Dantley.
+The team adopted a physical, defense-oriented style of play, which eventually earned them the nickname "Bad Boys".

-At the start of the 1987–88 season, Al Davis, owner of the then Los Angeles Raiders, sent Raiders merchandise to the Detroit Pistons to acknowledge the shared view of the teams and their physical style of play.
+In 1987, Al Davis, owner of the Los Angeles Raiders, sent Raiders merchandise to the Detroit Pistons to acknowledge the shared view of the teams and their physical style of play.

-1987: Lost to Celtics in Eastern Conference Finals
+1987: Lost to the Celtics in the Eastern Conference Finals

-In 1987, the Detroit Pistons reached the Eastern Conference Finals against the Celtics, but lost in a tough Game 7 after a controversial Game 5 loss.
+In 1987, the Detroit Pistons reached the Eastern Conference Finals against the Boston Celtics.
+The Celtics won Game 5 after Larry Bird stole an inbound pass from Isiah Thomas.
+The Pistons lost the series in a tough Game 7 back in Boston.

-In 2008, Detroit advanced to the Eastern Conference Finals for the sixth straight season.
-This put the Detroit Pistons second on the all-time list of most consecutive conference finals appearances, behind only the Los Angeles Lakers, who appeared in eight straight conference finals from the 1981–82 to 1988–89 seasons.
+In 2008, the Detroit Pistons advanced to the Eastern Conference Finals for the sixth straight season, second on the all-time list of most consecutive conference finals appearances, behind the Los Angeles Lakers, who appeared in eight straight conference finals until 1988-89.

 1988: Moved to The Palace of Auburn Hills